Microscopic Legendre Transform, Canonical Ensemble and Jaynes' Maximum Entropy Principle: Introduction

-The similarity of form between the equilibrium and Shannon entropies has been a subject of much interest \cite{Hartley,Szilard, Shannon,Wiener,Brill} in the foundations of statistical mechanics.
+The similarity of form between the Shannon and the equilibrium entropy has been a subject of much interest \cite{Hartley,Szilard, Shannon,Wiener,Brill} in the foundations of statistical mechanics.
 Jaynes \cite{Jaynes1957a, Jaynes1963} sought a fresh viewpoint by which thermodynamic entropy and information-theoretic entropy could be looked upon as the same concept.
-In this pursuit, Jaynes came to regard statistical mechanics as a problem of statistical inference for a system with a limited prior information.
-It was observed that thermodynamic entropy (Eq. (\ref{sgibbs}) up to a scale factor of Boltzmann's constant) is the maximum of Shannon entropy ${\cal S}( p_1,...,p_W)$, obtained under the constraints of a specified mean energy value and the normalization on probabilities.
-Jaynes' maximum entropy principle inspired applications in many diverse areas of science and engineering \cite{Jaynes1979}.
+In this pursuit, Jaynes came to regard statistical mechanics as a problem of statistical inference applied to a system with a limited prior information.
+It was observed that thermodynamic entropy is the maximum of Shannon entropy ${\cal S}( p_1,...,p_W)$, obtained under the constraints of a specified mean energy value and normalization on probabilities.
+Jaynes' maximum entropy (Maxent) principle inspired applications in many diverse areas of science and engineering \cite{Jaynes1979}.
 Related progress into the role of information in physics has led to fundamental insights in the Maxwell's demon problem \cite{Leff_md}.
 Information is now regarded as a viable physical resource, and thermodynamics of information processing is a thriving area of research \cite{Parrondo}.